 SWORD OF THE VIRGIN…from the same writing era as the other two, this one started as a historical romance but more properly fits into the historical mystery category.
 Set in 1916 Mexico, a young woman accompanies her anthropologist aunt to investigate a sighting of the Virgin Mary in a small village.
 In the process she encounters Pancho Villa and his troops, including a dashing American ex-pat who is fighting alongside them.
 I really liked this one but never submitted it.
 I might drag it out again sometime as I think it would make a fun series.
 In fact, I’d like my heroine to next investigate reports of a thunderbird—which just might be a Jurassic-era pterodactyl—in the Texas Big Bend area.

 So, if you’re a writer, what book of yours likely won’t ever get written or submitted?
 And if you’re a reader, any of these orphaned ideas catch your fancy?
 I’d love to read your comments below.

 If you’d like to know more about author Diane A. S. Stuckart, visit her WEBSITE.

 Posted in Let's Talk, with Diane A.S.
-Stuckart • Tags: Diane A S Stuckart, Let's Talk, Series Concepts, The Road That Probably Won't Ever Be Taken | 14 Comments
+Stuckart • Tags: Book Proposals, Diane A S Stuckart, Let's Talk, Series Concepts, The Road That Probably Won't Ever Be Taken | 14 Comments